-The CGC adheres to policies established by the National Institutes of Health (NIH), the National Cancer Institute (NCI) and the National Center for Biotechnology Information (NCBI) Database of Genotypes and Phenotypes (dbGaP) for controlled data access, and data release.
-These policies were developed to enable broad access to genomic information while protecting the rights of the individuals who donated tissue for analysis.
+The CGC adheres to internationally recognized policies for data access and release that have been developed to enable broad access to genomic information while protecting the rights of the individuals who donated tissue for analysis.

-Learn more about human subjects protection and informed consent:
+See the following documents to learn more about human subjects protection and informed consent:

-Learn more about the policies associated with accessing Controlled Data:
+See the following documents to learn more about the policies associated with accessing Controlled Data: